 A lease agreement is a contractual agreement between a landlord and a tenant.
 It outlines the relationship’s terms, such as:

 - Rules about pets

 - Rent amount

-- The length of the tenancy
+- The length of the rental period or tenancy

 - Repair policy and procedures

 - Security deposit amount and what it covers

 - Roommate and guest policies, and so on